linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

 ## Monitor a Running Spider

-Scrapy provides a telnet interface on port 6023 to monitor a running Spider.
-The telnet session is a Python shell where you can execute methods on the exposed scrapy object.
+Scrapy provides a telnet interface on port 6023 to monitor a running spider.
+The telnet session is a Python shell where you can execute methods on the exposed Scrapy object.

-1. Run your Spider in background
+1. Run your spider in the background:

         scrapy crawl link_checker -a url="http://www.linode.com" > 404.txt &